dairycultist/natsucraft/README.md

   - Updated rainforest biome (previously was just a forest that spawned big oak trees more often)
   - Updated forest biome (inspired by The Aether/Deep Aether)
     - Grows mushrooms (including glowcaps)
+    - Some tree logs are glowsap ore (interally fairy sap lol)
 - Lich ([inspiration](https://the-grimoire-of-gaia.fandom.com/wiki/Bone_Knight)) ([skin base](https://namemc.com/skin/adcc6eab0088f51e))
   - end goal of the game is to defeat the lich (?)
   - After a certain amount of damage, the lich uses necromancy to summon three skeletons in a puff of smoke to assist it in battle